amunoz23/ai-ticket-router/README.md

 4. Routed to the correct team
 5. Triggered into an automated alert workflow (Power Automate)

+The goal is to reduce manual effort, improve routing consistency, and create a scalable workflow for handling support requests.

 ---

 ## ⚙️ Tech Stack